 Day 3 – Dinner in Jasper

-Can you believe that your 3 days in Jasper National Park are already coming to the end?
+Can you believe that your three days in Jasper National Park are already coming to an end?
 Make sure to pick a memorable dinner spot to commemorate your time in Jasper.
-We recommend The Pines Restaurant situated on Pyramid Lake for an exceptional meal made from locally-sourced ingredients, including fresh meat, fish, and produce.
+We recommend The Pines Restaurant (Temporarily Closed), situated on Pyramid Lake, for an exceptional meal made from locally sourced ingredients, including fresh meat, fish, and produce.
 Relax by the lake and reminisce about your amazing time in Jasper National Park!

 On Your Way Out